BloomTechBackend/bd-team-project-team-bitcoooonnect/project_documents/design_document_copy.md

 ## 2. Top Questions to Resolve in Review

-*List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.*

 1. How to set up a login framework and which framework to use.
 2. How to integrate Coinbase and CoinGecko API.
 3. Which frontend framework to use.

 ## 3. Use Cases

-*This is where we work backwards from the customer and define what our customers would like to do (and why).
-You may also include use cases for yourselves, or for the organization providing the product to customers.*

 U1.
 As a Bitcoooonect customer, I want to see my cryptocurrency holdings when I login to Bitcoooonect.